shijie1987ssj/cobo-waas2-java-sdk/docs/DevelopersApi.md

 List all callback messages

-This operation retrieves all the callback messages in your organization.
-For more details about how to respond to callback messages, refer to [Callback messages](/v2/guides/webhooks-callbacks/set-up-endpoint#callback-messages).
+This operation retrieves all the callback messages.

 ### Example
 ```java